Khadija-khanom/Credit-Card-Fraud-Detection/README.md

 ![image](https://github.com/Khadija-khanom/Credit-Card-Fraud-Detection/assets/138976722/a40820d7-217e-469b-84aa-6556aa750e8d)

 Now, analyzing the performance of these models and determine which one performed best:

-Random Forest:
+**Random Forest**:

-Highest precision for class 0 (non-fraudulent transactions), indicating that it accurately predicts a high percentage of actual non-fraudulent cases.
+*Highest precision for class 0 (non-fraudulent transactions), indicating that it accurately predicts a high percentage of actual non-fraudulent cases.

-High precision and recall for class 1, making it effective at both identifying actual fraudulent transactions and non-fraudulent transactions.
+*High precision and recall for class 1, making it effective at both identifying actual fraudulent transactions and non-fraudulent transactions.

-Decision Tree:
+**Decision Tree**:

-High precision for class 0 and recall for class 1.
+*High precision for class 0 and recall for class 1.

-Very low precision for class 1, indicating a high number of false positives.
+*Very low precision for class 1, indicating a high number of false positives.

-High recall for class 1, suggesting it identifies a good portion of actual fraudulent transactions, but at the cost of more false positives.
+*High recall for class 1, suggesting it identifies a good portion of actual fraudulent transactions, but at the cost of more false positives.

-Logistic Regression:
+**Logistic Regression**:

-High precision and recall for class 0.
+*High precision and recall for class 0.

-Very low precision for class 1, leading to many false positives.
+*Very low precision for class 1, leading to many false positives.

-Very high recall for class 1, indicating that it captures most actual fraudulent transactions.
+*Very high recall for class 1, indicating that it captures most actual fraudulent transactions.

-K-Nearest Neighbors:
+**K-Nearest Neighbors**:

-Highest precision for class 0.
+*Highest precision for class 0.

-Similar precision, recall, and F1-score for class 1 as Random Forest, indicating its effectiveness in identifying fraudulent transactions.
+*Similar precision, recall, and F1-score for class 1 as Random Forest, indicating its effectiveness in identifying fraudulent transactions.

-Best Performing Model: Taking into consideration accuracy, precision, recall, and F1-score for both classes, the** Random Forest model** emerges as the best performer.
+**Best Performing Model**: Taking into consideration accuracy, precision, recall, and F1-score for both classes, the** Random Forest model** emerges as the best performer.
 It achieves an outstanding balance between precision and recall for both classes, indicating its robustness in identifying both fraudulent and non-fraudulent transactions accurately.
 The ensemble nature of Random Forest contributes to its ability to generalize well and manage overfitting, making it a suitable choice for fraud detection tasks.

-# Learning Curve of Machine Learning Models
+**Learning Curve of Machine Learning Models**
 ![image](https://github.com/Khadija-khanom/Credit-Card-Fraud-Detection/assets/138976722/4528c6f4-c3bd-4814-b14d-102f8bc0d7af)
 ![image](https://github.com/Khadija-khanom/Credit-Card-Fraud-Detection/assets/138976722/15854ad1-a692-45be-bf7c-01ae13d959ab)
 ![image](https://github.com/Khadija-khanom/Credit-Card-Fraud-Detection/assets/138976722/981d724c-a69c-4c62-8ab0-d3ffd47e7954)